x8rtcy9uvbionmponibyuvtcrxez/inbox-nav/INTERCOM_SETUP.md

 # Intercom Integration Setup

-This app includes a complete Intercom integration for customer support and chat functionality.
+This app includes a complete Intercom integration with Clerk authentication for customer support and chat functionality.

 ## Setup Instructions